 Our final experiments test the heuristic performance on a set of larger graphs.
-We generated the graphs using the Erd\H{o}s--R{\'e}nyi model, with $|V| \in \{100, 200, 300\}$.
-We evaluated more levels ($\ell \in \{2, 4, 6\}$) with stretch factors $t \in \{1.2, 1.4, 2, 4\}$.
-Here, the ratio is determined by dividing the BU, TD and CMP cost by $\min(BU, TD, CMP)$ (as computing the optimal MLGS would be too time consuming).
-Figure~\ref{consistent_approx_box_ER} shows the performance of the bottom-up, top-down and composite algorithms with respect to $|V|, \ell$ and $t$.
-Figure~\ref{consistent_time_approx_box_ER} shows the aggregated running times per instance, which significantly worsen as $|V|$ increases.
+We generated the graphs using the Erd\H{o}s--R{\'e}nyi model, with $|V| \in \{100, 200, 300\}$, $\ell \in \{2, 4, 6\}$, and with stretch factors $t \in \{1.2, 1.4, 2, 4\}$.
+Here, the ratio is determined by dividing the BU, TD and CMP cost by $\min\{$BU, TD, CMP$\}$ (as computing the optimal MLGS would be too time consuming). \Cref{consistent_approx_box_ER} shows the performance of the Metric Closure BU, TD and CMP algorithms with respect to $|V|, \ell$ and $t$. \Cref{consistent_time_approx_box_ER} shows the aggregated running times per instance, which significantly worsen as $|V|$ increases.
 The results indicate that while running times increase with larger input graphs, the number of levels and the stretch factors seem to have little impact on performance.
-Notably when the metric closure algorithm is used in place of the ILP for the single level solver (Fig.~\ref{consistent_time_approx_box_ER}), the running times decrease for larger stretch factors.
+Notably, when the metric closure algorithm is used in place of the ILP for the single-level solver (\cref{consistent_time_approx_box_ER}), the running times decrease for larger stretch factors.